Blendify/blender-manual/blender_docs/manual/data_system/linked_libraries.rst

 .. note::

-   Appending data you already have linked, will add objects / groups to the scene, but will keep them linked (and un-editable).
+   Appending data you already have linked will add objects / groups to the scene, but will keep them linked (and un-editable).

    This is done so existing relationships with linked data remain intact.